samueliwuno/LAN-automation-ansible/README.md

 ## Automation and Management
 Both the chosen Switches and Firewall Have their Cloud Management and Automation Solutions (Fortinets FMG and ExtremeCloud IQ).
 This projects solution will handle Automation using Ansible. this will be shown by using ansible to provision the Switches via ssh through their management interfaces.
 Once Provisioning is done and the Network is up and running as shown in the diagram, Remote Management can then be done via ansible through the firewall as long as the appropriate policies and  VPN tunnels are in place.
 ## Suggestions for improving Network Resilency, Redundancy, Efficiency and Security
-- While the **Fortigate 80F** Unit is  sufficient for the the job here, if budget allows, and if you want the NGFW and IPS Throughput to match the Speeds of the Switches Uplink ports(10Gbps), then  the mid-range appliances like the **Fortigate 600E** unit may be recommended here
+- While the **Fortigate 80F** Unit is sufficient for the the job here, if budget allows, and if you want the NGFW and IPS features Throughput to match the Speeds of the Switches Uplink ports(10Gbps), then  the mid-range appliances like the **Fortigate 600E** unit may be recommended here.
 - The EOL for the **C35 CTR** is coming up (2025).
 A newer model, like the **NX 5500 Wing CTR** is recommended for WIFI6 and Long term support
 - Redundancy and Resilency can be improved for the network further by introducing a second **DLS** switch to the network. that way, VRRP can be configured on them to provided L3 gateway redundancy and load sharing for the uplinks to the Firewall
 - Security can be improved by limiting access between certain VLANs, for example, the only VLANs accessible by the public will be the DMZ, and only certain VLANs will be able to access the Accounting VLANs. this can be done via the Firewall Policies